The Muthoot Group: Other financial products

 The securities brokerage business of the group is undertaken through the subsidiary Muthoot Securities.
 It operates over 65 business centres in Kerala, Tamil Nadu, Andhra Pradesh and Karnataka.
 The company offers Equity & Currency trading, Online trading, Portfolio Management Services, Depository services, Mutual funds, PAN card services and Market Research.

 Muthoot Precious Metals Corporation (MPMC) was established in May 2006, the company sells coins & bars of 999 Pure 24 Carat gold and silver throughout India.
 They carry out the sales of these bars and coins through more than 4250 branches of Muthoot Finance.
 MPMC imports gold bullion from Switzerland and converts them into gold coins of smaller denominations so as to suit the investment requirements of people from different income groups.

 The group provides wire transfer services through the branch network of Muthoot Finance since 2002.
 As of December 2012, there are 7 inward remittances that Muthoot Finance offers Western Union, Xpress Money, Instant Cash, Ez Remit, Transfast, MoneyGram, Global Money.

 In 2013, the group also acquired a majority stake in an NBFC in Sri Lanka operating under the brand name of Asia Asset Finance Limited.
 Asia Asset Finance primarily provides loans to small businesses as well as Gold Loans.
 The group expanded its Gold Loan business to the UK, wherein it operates under the brand name Muthoot Finance UK.
 In 2014, the group also acquired a majority stake in a Microfinance company operating under the brand name Belstar Investments.

 Incorporated in 1992, Muthoot Vehicle & Asset Finance is a public company engaged in providing vehicle loans.
 The company operates primarily in South India.
 The Reserve Bank of India classifies it as a Deposit taking Asset Finance Company.

 The Wealth management services division of the group is associated with insurance ranging from life insurance to medical, ULIPs, etc. It was established in 2002.
 All operations are now run under the name of Muthoot Insurance Brokers Pvt.
 Ltd.

-Information technology

-Muthoot Systems and Technologies Pvt Ltd operating under the brand Emsyne, is the Information technology arm of the Muthoot Group, is headquartered in Cochin.
-The company has been operating for over the past 14 years in the IT sector.
-Their client list includes US companies such as ARC group, PA, Court Port LLC, SVM, JAL International.
-The company was established in 1993.
-It offers information technology services, product engineering, business process outsourcing services and consultancy services to local as well as global clients.
-The company has recently started its operations in US with a subsidiary in the Philadelphia region.
-Expansion into other regions of the US and The Middle East is planned.